Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Acknowledgments

 \section{Acknowledgments}

-This work is supported by DARPA grants funded under the AIDA program (FA8750-18-2-0018) and the GAILA program (award HR00111990063).
-The authors would like to thank Prahal Arora, Shengxin Zha, Polina Kuznetsova, Xu Hu, and Geoffrey Zweig for their suggestions of this work.
+This work is supported by the DARPA grants funded under the AIDA program (FA8750-18-2-0018) and the GAILA program (award HR00111990063) (P.Y.).
+This work is also supported by EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines \& Systems [EP/L015897/1] (M.P.).
+The authors appreciate Prahal Arora, Shengxin Zha, Polina Kuznetsova, Xu Hu, and Geoffrey Zweig for their suggestions of this work.
 The authors would also like to thank the anonymous reviewers for their feedback.